kingsdigitallab/refida/README.md

 ![context](docs/dashboard_entities_context.png)

-It is also possible to see the extracted entites in the context they were extracted from.
+It is also possible to see the extracted entities in the context they were extracted from.

 ### Locations

 ![Map showing locations extracted from the documents](docs/dashboard_map.png)

-Map displaying the output of entity extration and geolocation of place entities, aggregated by count, across all documents.
+Map displaying the output of entity extraction and geolocation of place entities, aggregated by count, across all documents.

 ### Search